demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-all-accounts-on-device-local-domain

 ***
-Get all accounts on a device local domain.
+Get all accounts on a device local domain

 #### Base Command